Udarthegreat/My-ideas/UI_bits.md

 ## center contents

-this uses css flex box to center the contents to its container, best used to center text inside a div(or other type of container) but can be used with something like images or anything else
+this uses css flex box to center the contents to its container, best used to center text inside a div (or other type of container) but can be used with something like images or anything else really

 **CSS**